wabbajack-tools/mod-lists/bevilex/readme.md

 * Download the **Ultra Widescreen Fix for Bevilex** from [here](https://drive.google.com/open?id=1dnWbrmT_zcIESIqmLWMVSzHaEdQgkCs8) and install through MO2, placing it in the **Install Specific Tweaks** section.
 * Download the **Black Rectangle Ultrawide Fix** from [here](https://www.nexusmods.com/oblivion/mods/48351), and install through MO2, placing it in the **Install Specific Tweaks** section.

+### Creating a Wrye Bash Bashed Patch

+1. Select **Wrye Bash** from the in MO2 and hit **Run**.
+If prompted for a game choice, select **Oblivion**.
+2. Within the Wrye Bash interface, right click the plugin right at the bottom (**Bashed Patch 0.esp**) and click **Rebuild Patch**.
+3. In the following interface, make sure that the following options are enabled for the best experience (courtesy of Mexxy):
+    * **Tweak Assorted -> DarNify Books** ticked so books look as intended
+    * **Tweak Settings -> Arrow Speed is x2.0** for more responsive archery (right click box to change)
+    * **Tweak Actors -> Irresponsible Creatures** ticked
+    * **Tweak Settings -> Crime: Alarm Distance at 2000** to reduce guard crime intuition range (right click to change)
+    * **Tweak Settings -> Greeting Distance at 100** for less NPC chatter (right click to change)
+    * **Tweak Settings -> Warning: Exterior Distance to Hostiles at 2000** for reduced combat distance outdoors (right click to change)
+4. Hit **Build Patch**.
+This will take a few minutes, and produce a popup log when complete.
+Close Wrye Bash.
+5. Back in MO2, right click the **Overwrite** panel at the bottom of the mods pane and select **Create mod**.
+Call it **Bashed Patch**, place it in the **Install Specific Tweaks** section, and ensure it is enabled after installation.

+### Running the Game

+1. To play the game, select **Oblivion** in the MO2 **executable** **dropdown** and hit **Run.** If you encounter an application error and use Steam, make sure Steam is running in the background and try again.
+3. After playing and closing the game, create a new empty mod called OBSE Logs (Use the '...' button at the top of the left MO2 pane, then select 'Create empty mod'.
+Next, click on the **Overwrite** panel at the bottom of the mods pane and drag and drop the OBSE log files into the empty OBSE Logs mod.
+This ensures any logs generated on successive plays will be stored here and will not produce a warning.
+4. You're ready to go!
+Check the optional steps below if you would like to further enhance your experience.

+## Optional Post Installation Instructions

 ### Bevilex Extended : Optionals

 This list includes several optional configurations pre-installed, which can be swapped in and out as desired.
 Each configuration is denoted by an MO2 mod separator, which includes step-by-step instructions on how to enable the optional mods.